TaitoUnited/taito-cli/docs/plugins.md

 ## CI/CD

-Plugins typically implement the following commands:
+CI/CD plugins typically implement the following commands:

 * `taito env apply`: Create a build trigger (if build triggers are not managed with terraform)
 * `taito env destroy`: Delete a build trigger (if build triggers are not managed with terraform)